apache/spark/docs/running-on-mesos.md

 ## Verification

-To verify that the Mesos cluster is ready for Spark, navigate to the Mesos master webui at port `:5050`  Confirm that all expected machines are present in the slaves tab.
+To verify that the Mesos cluster is ready for Spark, navigate to the Mesos master webui at port `:5050`  Confirm that all expected machines are present in the agents tab.

 # Connecting Spark to Mesos